University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment5.md

 (total: 4 points)

-6. Submit a pull request
+6. Submit a pull request from your main/master branch
     + Comments should link to both issues and give a brief description of the change [*2 points*]

 (total: 2 points)